ianology/iot-hub-node-intel-edison-getstartedkit/README.md

 - Make note of your `device ID`, `Device Key`, and `IoT Hub Hostname` to enter into the code you’ll run on your device later

 ***
 **Warning:** The Remote Monitoring solution provisions a set of Azure IoT Services in your Azure account.
-It is meant to reflect a real enterprise architecture and thus it's Azure consumption is quite heavy.
-To avoid unnecessary Azure consumption, we recommend you Delete the preconfigured solution in azureiotsuite.com once you are done with your work (since it is easy to recreate).
+It is meant to reflect a real enterprise architecture and thus its Azure consumption is quite heavy.
+To avoid unnecessary Azure consumption, we recommend you delete the preconfigured solution in azureiotsuite.com once you are done with your work (since it is easy to recreate).
 Alternatively, if you want to keep it up and running you can do two things to reduce consumption:

 1) Disable the simulated devices created with the solution (Go to Devices>>Select the device>> on the device details menu on the right, clich on Disable Device.
 Repeat with all the simulated devices).